vesteraas/Sim900/README.md

 # Arduino Sim900 Library #
 This library is written for any Arduino shield equipped with a SIM900 Quad-band GSM/GPRS module.
 Events from the unit is sendt to your sketch via callback functions.
 Sending AT commands to the unit should be done with the **sendATCommand()** function.
-This function will only return true if the unit responds with 'OK' as its first response.
-The function should not be used with commands that doesn't return 'OK' or 'ERROR' as its first response.
+This function will only return true if the unit responds with **OK** as its first response.
+The function should not be used with commands that doesn't return **OK** or **ERROR** as its first response.

 ### Examples ###
 You may need to modify **mySerial.begin()** under **setup()** to match your SIM900's current baud rate.